allancoding/edg/README.md

 Edgesploit has...
 - **Activity Advance**: Advances to the next activity when the current one is complete.
 - **Answer Guesser**: Selects random answers for non-graded activities.
+- **Answer Lookup**: Offers several links when you select a question.
 - **Anti Logout**: Prevents automatic logouts from inactivity.
 - **Auto Vocab**: Fills in vocabulary answers in Vocabulary activities.
 - **Duplicate Tabs**: Allows opening multiple tabs.